After millionaire box office, the tide is about to turn for US theaters

 Loyalty program, promotion and alcoholic beverage

 To sell more tickets, theaters are becoming more aggressive in marketing.
 They created loyalty programs that offer discounts for repeat visits.
-For the first time in its 102-year history, AMC mounted a national advertising campaign, hiring Nicole Kidman to champion the “stunning images on an enormous silver screen”.
+For the first time in its 102-year history, AMC mounted a national ad campaign, hiring Nicole Kidman to champion the “stunning images on a huge silver screen.”
 (AMC is working on a second campaign.)
 On a recent Saturday, most US movie theaters offered $3 tickets to all screenings as part of the first national day of cinema.

 Movie theaters also began offering mobile food ordering, expanded sales of alcoholic beverages, invested in better projectors, made rooms available for rent for private screenings, and broadcast shows and video game tournaments.
 Over the past decade, cinema chains have removed thousands of traditional seats and installed more spacious recliners, reducing theater capacity.
 What about the seats that remain empty?
 They say they’re needed for blockbusters like Avengers: Endgamewhich grossed $357 million during its opening weekend in 2019.